Much on the menu to explore, and plenty of reasons to be cheerful

 This Grade ii-listed cornerstone of the Saw Close redevelopment has fortunately retained its subtly imposting exterior… but there’s a distinctly modern party going on inside aided and abetted by cheerful staff, a stylish little lounge area, centre-stage tables in gazebos that look like beautiful bird cages in the main dining room and vibrant exotic blooms creeping up intricate trellises on the walls.
 An imaginative children’s menu keeps the little people happy, lots of lively veggie/vegan/gluten-free options make sure everybody can join in the fun, there’s a flurry of really good cocktails on the extensive drinks menu… and if you want your grub to go, there’s a takeaway menu too; gosh, talk about all bases covered!

 At lunchtime, a well-balanced range of well-priced tapas ‘sets’/light lunch set menus includes the One Big Dish option (Thai curries and stir-fries, served with rice) and the two-dish Meal Combis (tapas followed by Thai soup or a curry, or Pad Thai, or a stir-fry) – seriously, if you can’t find something to give you your lunch break a lift here, you’re just being silly.
-But for the purposes of this review, the main courses are the main event – especially as new menus have just been launched in time for the summer season.
+But for the purposes of this review, the main courses are the main event – especially as a new seasonal menus has just been launched, with an emphasis on ‘mood-boosting food’ (read our news story on this initiative here.)

-And it’s our promise to ourselves to return to Giggling Squid again and again again – there’s much on the menu to explore, and plenty of reasons to be cheerful here.
+Whenever we visit Giggling Squid we vow to return again and again and again – which we do, rather a lot, because there’s so much on the menu to explore… and plenty of reasons to be cheerful here.

 Giggling Squid: get jiggy with it.